Please raid your pantry and fridge before raiding the supermarkets.

 - 2 tablespoons unsweetened Dutch powder for sprinkling

 - Make the pudding.
-In a medium saucepan, over medium heat combine together the oatmeal-chocolate drink, the spices, cocoa powder, and stir until all is well incorporated.
-Add the cornflour diluted in water.
+In a medium saucepan over medium heat, combine the chocolate oat milk, spices, and cocoa powder, and stir until all is well incorporated.
+Add the cornstarch diluted in water.
 Keep stirring for 15 minutes or until the mixture thickens.
-Remove from heat, pour it into a ramequin or a serving dish.
-Let it come to room temperature, and then chill in the fridge for one hour at least.
+Remove from heat, and pour it into a ramequin or a serving dish.
+Let it come to room temperature, and then chill in the fridge for at least one hour.

 - Caramelize the banana slices.
 In a non-stick pan, over low heat, combine the coconut oil and the light brown sugar.
-When it starts to sizzle add the banana slices (coated in the cinnamon and sugar mixture).
-Don’t walk away, sugar burns so swiftly.
+When it starts to sizzle, add the banana slices (coated in the cinnamon and sugar mixture).
+Watch the pan as sugar burns so swiftly.
 Once the banana slices are coated with a tanned, amber-hued crust, remove and set them aside.

 - Assemble the Dish.
 On the surface of the chilled pudding, sprinkle the Dutch cocoa powder and decorate with the hazelnut, coconut flakes, and chocolate curls (see video above).